fheitzer/Demographic-analysis-over-varying-datasets/README.md

 program.

 ### Planned User Stories
+####Import, clean & merge datasets
 <p align="center">
-**Import, clean & merge datasets**

-Display the returned dataset, check for duplicate country/year combinations, if every column of interest is displayed. <br />
+Check for the dataset for duplicate country/year combinations, if every column of interest is displayed and that the year range is from 1950-2018. <br />
 Estimated Time: 5 hours <br />
 Priority: 10/10

 #### Display data using the Bokeh

+Display the data. <br />
+Estimated time: 4 hours <br />
+Priority: 10/10

 </p>

+### Design choices

+At first I implemented the algorithms in a Extreme Programming fashion.
+Not thinking too much about design patterns.
+During the Refactoring process I determined and implemented certain design patterns. <br />

-## Iteration 2 - Improving maodularity and maintainability
+## Iteration 2 - Improving modularity and maintainability